kubecost/docs/install-and-configure/install/provider-installations/openshift-kubecost-install.md

 --set global.prometheus.queryServiceBasicAuthSecretName=dbsecret
 ```

+## Finishing up

-The process is complete.
-By now, you should have successfully completed the Kubecost integration with Grafana Cloud.
+You now should have successfully completed the Kubecost integration with Grafana Cloud.

 Optionally, you can also add our [Kubecost Dashboard for Grafana Cloud](https://grafana.com/grafana/dashboards/15714) to your organization to visualize your cloud costs in Grafana.

-## Clean up

-You can uninstall Kubecost from your cluster with the following command.
+You can also uninstall Kubecost from your cluster with the following command.

 ```bash
 helm uninstall kubecost --namespace kubecost
 ```

-The process is complete.
-By now, you should have successfully completed the Kubecost integration with Grafana Cloud.

-Optionally, you can also add our [Kubecost Dashboard for Grafana Cloud](https://grafana.com/grafana/dashboards/15714) to your organization to visualize your cloud costs in Grafana.